How to Make Vegan Pozole Rojo

 Also with some freshly crushed dried Mexican oregano.

+Many people also like to add a little dollop of sour cream and some salsa.
 On the side you can serve tostadas.
 These are enjoyed in between spoonfuls of the yummy pozole.

-How to Store Pozole Rojo
+How to Store and Reheat Pozole Rojo

-To reheat leftover pozole just put it on the stove until warm.
 For frozen, defrost in the refrigerator overnight then put in a pot and simmer until warm.

 Recipe For How to Make Vegan Pozole Rojo